 In order to be able to protect water bodies properly and to take action where necessary, we must first know what condition they are in.
 The MSP provides a framework for this.
 The MSP is designed to:

 - assess the condition of water bodies based on the water quality requirements and ecological objectives listed in Annexes 1 and 2 of the Waters Protection Ordinance (WPO)

-The methods are designed in particular for cantonal water protection agencies.
-They were jointly developed by the Federal Office for the Environment (FOEN) and the Swiss Federal Institute of Aquatic Science and Technology (EAWAG) in cooperation with the cantonal agencies.
+The methods are aimed in particular at the cantonal water protection agencies.
+They have been developed jointly by the Federal Office for the Environment (FOEN), the Swiss Federal Institute of Aquatic Science and Technology (Eawag), cantonal agencies and the Swiss Water Association (VSA).

 The website Module Stepwise Procedure (modul-stufen-konzept.ch) contains a comprehensive set of methods with field and laboratory protocols and other useful information.